 The impact of advocacy on ESG investing

-We have worked to improve corporate behavior in key aspects of corporate governance, including corporate responsibility data disclosure, political contribution transparency, and board diversity.
+We've worked to improve corporate behavior in key aspects of corporate governance, including corporate responsibility data disclosure, political contribution transparency, and board diversity.
 How corporate boards of directors oversee corporate political and lobbying spending has become increasingly important in the past 10 years.
-Also, with the help of the Center for Political Accountability, we have filed shareholder proposals at dozens of companies and have successfully persuaded approximately two dozen companies to significantly improve their spending transparency, including companies in the energy, transportation, healthcare, financial services, retail, and manufacturing industries.
+Also, with the help of the Center for Political Accountability, we've filed shareholder proposals at dozens of companies and have successfully persuaded approximately two dozen companies to significantly improve their spending transparency, including companies in the energy, transportation, healthcare, financial services, retail, and manufacturing industries.

 Fostering a collaborative environment